Lake and Peninsula Borough Health Data

 What is the life expectancy in Lake and Peninsula Borough?

-Life expectancy data for Lake and Peninsula Borough is currently being processed from CDC records.
+Life expectancy data for Lake and Peninsula Borough is not available in the current dataset.

 How does Lake and Peninsula Borough health compare to the Alaska average?